|Nutrition Facts (per serving)|

 Reduce heat and simmer, partially covered, for 2 hours.
 (A pork butt requires about 40 minutes per pound.)

 Halfway through the cooking process (after 1 hour), add the cabbage and peppercorns.
-Bring back to the boil, reduce the heat, and continue to simmer.
+Bring back to a boil, reduce the heat, and continue to simmer.

 About 30 minutes before the cooking time is up, add the whole potatoes.
-Return to the boil, reduce the heat, and continue to simmer, partially covered, until the potatoes and meat are tender.
+Return to a boil, reduce the heat, and continue to simmer, partially covered, until the potatoes and meat are tender.

 More Uses for Smoked or Fresh Pork Butt

-There are several recipes that use this particular cut of pork meat, such as glazed smoked pork butt.
+Several recipes use this particular cut of pork meat, such as glazed smoked pork butt.
 A simple glaze made with apricot preserves adds a touch of sweetness to this tender, juicy smoked pork shoulder.
 Enjoy it sliced with potatoes and veggies or shredded for sandwiches.

 In this recipe for fresh pork shoulder with vegetables, an unsmoked piece of pork butt is braised with turnips, sweet potatoes, and cabbage for a complete meal.

 And, of course, pork butt is perfect for pulled pork.
 It makes a great weekend meal with beans, potato salad or fries, and slaw.